gesslar/BeDocs/docs/actions/contracts/index.md

 ### Printer

-Before passing the structured, parsed object to the printer, BeDoc will compare the produced document to ensure that it lives up to the contract the printer had agreed upon.
-Thus ensuring that the shape of the data does, in fact, match the data the printer had promised, no-fingers-crossed, that it would admit.
+Before sending the parsed object to the printer, BeDoc ensures the produced document meets the contract the printer agreed to.
+This ensures the data structure truly matches what was promised—no fingers crossed.

 ## Schema